ZeroCBR/HeatWave/README.markdown

 **Email:** heatwaveorange@gmail.com
 **Password:** heatwaveorange1234

+These details can be set at the very top of the ./install script.

 This account can be used to set up accounts for real users and admins.
 It is recommended that this account be unregistered eventually for security purposes, but remember to make another admin account first!